 Considering the total package offered by a role provides greater flexibility in how you negotiate a mutually beneficial agreement.

-If all else fails, compromise.
+MONEY TIP: If all else fails, compromise.
 Discuss your progression in the role and the criteria for a future pay rise, then agree to put the conditions in writing within your contract and set a date to review your salary.